imxrt-rs/imxrt-hal/board/README.md

 ### NXP IMXRT EVKs

-If you're using an NXP IMXRT EVK, use can use any of the following to flash your board.
+If you're using an NXP IMXRT EVK, you can use any of the following to flash your board.

 - All [`probe-rs` tools](https://probe.rs), such as